imnasnainaec/nx/docs/blog/2023-01-12-react-vite-and-typescript-get-started-in-under-2-minutes.md

 If some of these lint rules need to be followed, your editor will show it right in your code, and you can also run lint checks for each PR on CI.

-If you’re curious, you can read more here: [https://blog.nrwl.io/mastering-the-project-boundaries-in-nx-f095852f5bf4](https://medium.com/mastering-the-project-boundaries-in-nx-f095852f5bf4)
+If you’re curious, you can read more [here](/blog/mastering-the-project-boundaries-in-nx).

 ## Hidden gem: Just run what changed